jdeniau/behat-docs/cookbooks/custom_formatter.rst

 That's how you can write a basic custom Behat formatter!

-If you have much more complex logic, and you need the formatter to be more dynamic, Behat do provide a FormatterFactory interface.
+If you have much more complex logic, and you need the formatter to be more dynamic, Behat provides a FormatterFactory interface.
 You can see usage examples directly in `Behat's codebase <https://github.com/Behat/Behat/tree/2a3832d9cb853a794af3a576f9e524ae460f3340/src/Behat/Behat/Output/ServiceContainer/Formatter>`__, but in a lot of cases, something like this example should work.